 At the Centre of Excellence for CRVS Systems, we recognize that to achieve gender equality, it is critical to have reliable, real-time data that is disaggregated by sex, geographic location, and other locally relevant characteristics to guide development policies and programs.
 This is particularly important for meeting the needs of vulnerable and hard-to-reach populations, the overwhelming majority of whom are women and children.

-Protecting girls and women
+Protecting women and children

 Birth registration is a fundamental human right and an important tool for social protection.
 It is a gateway to registering other vital events throughout a person’s lifetime, and to securing adult identity documents.
-Proof of age and identity is critical to ensure that women, girls, and other vulnerable groups can get jobs, open bank accounts, access credits and loans, own businesses, and vote.
+Proof of age and identity is critical to ensure that women, children, and other vulnerable groups can get jobs, open bank accounts, access credits and loans, own businesses, and vote.
 Having a trusted and trustworthy identity document can also be a tool to protect girls from early marriage.

 Removing barriers, seeking balance